 - Recommending updates for spatial and transport strategies and SUMPs to deal with mobility transition to decarbonise the transport sector.

 - Applying and validating the model suite on six EU metropolitan areas: Rotterdam(NL), Oxfordshire(UK), Turin(IT), Athens(GR), Trikala(GR), Upper Silesian-Zaglebie Metropolis(PL).

-The consortium, coordinated by the University College of London, consists of 21 partners.
-TRT is leading the activities related to spatial and transport strategies and SUMPs, and it is involved in the technical activities to design and develop the modelling suite.
-Furthermore, TRT experts will support the application in the metropolitan area of Turin (IT).
+The consortium, coordinated by the University College of London, consisted of 21 partners.
+TRT led the activities related to spatial and transport strategies and SUMPs, and it was involved in the technical activities to design and develop the modelling suite.
+Furthermore, TRT experts supported the application in the metropolitan area of Turin (IT).

-The conceptual architecture of the HARMONY model suite consistently integrates new and existing sub-models with a multi-scale approach, consisting in the Strategic Level (Long-term), the Tactical Level (Mid-Term) and the Operational Level (Short-term).
+The conceptual architecture of the HARMONY model suite allows to integrate new and existing sub-models with a multi-scale approach, consisting in the Strategic Level (Long-term), the Tactical Level (Mid-Term) and the Operational Level (Short-term).
 The Strategic Level is mainly composed of regional economic, demographic forecasting, land-use, spatial freight interaction and long-term mobility choice models.
-The Tactical level made of a fully agent-based passenger and freight demand model, representing passenger and freight agents’ choices.
-The Operational Level is representing the transport supply and demand interactions at high granularity.
+The Tactical level is made of a fully agent-based passenger and freight demand model, representing passenger and freight agents’ choices.
+The Operational Level is representing the transport supply at network level, with demand interactions at high granularity.